HealthInformaticsUT/EstonianOMOPMappings/lab_measurements/README.md

 by OHDSI (Observational Health Data Sciences and Informatics).

 - **File:** [loinc_answer_mappings](loinc_answer_mappings.csv)
-- **Description:** This file contains a list of LOINC codes, their possible answers, the standardized answers found in Estonian health data, and their mappings to OMOP CDM standard concepts.
+- **Description:** This file contains a list of LOINC codes, their possible answers, the standardised answers found in Estonian health data, and their mappings to OMOP CDM standard concepts.

 ### 3. Other measurements-related concepts